Health Studies

 Course Experience: Partnership-Based Experience

-HLTD29H3 - Special Topics in Health: Inequality, Inequity, and Health
+HLTD29H3 - Advanced Topics in Inequality, Inequity, and Health

 An examination of a current topic in inequality, inequity, marginalization, social exclusion, and health outcomes.
 Topics may include: health and homelessness, poverty and sexual health, political conflict and refugee health.
 The course will provide students with relevant information about social context and health policy, but will focus on the physical and mental health impacts of various forms of inequity.

-Prerequisite: Completion of 1.5 credits at the C-Level in HLT courses from the program requirements from one of the Major/Major Co-operative programs in Health Studies
+Prerequisite: Completion of 1.5 credits at the C-level from the program requirements from the Major/Major Co-op programs in Health and Society

 Breadth Requirements: Natural Sciences